datenshicommunity/website-docs/en/datenshi_beatmap_criteria_en.md

 5. A marathon map with a duration of more than 40 minutes (or those that hit the std score limit) will be loved.
 (Example: Songs Compilation by Nevo with 54 minutes)
 6. Abusive PP Maps (Maps that contain only 1-2 patterns, stacking longstream high bpm (relax)) are likely to be loved.

-All maps are likely to be ranked unless the map contain features mentioned in the rules above.
+All maps are likely to be ranked unless there are features mentioned in the rules above.

 <h1><i class="comment icon"></i> Catch The Beat</h1>